Avery246813579/Computer-Science-Theory/Misc/Big O/README.md

 Big O is used for describing the complexity and performance of an algorithm.
 With Big O we can get something called the best, average, and worse case of an algorithm.
+Big O is important for seeing how an algorithm will scale up.

 The best way to understand Big O is by just doing Big O. So let's try to decipher this.